 ENG 527 Discourse Analysis

 ENG 583 Studies in Rhetoric and Writing (when topic is methodological)

 ENG 585 Studies in Film (when focused on pertinent methodologies)

 ENG 587 Interdisciplinary Studies in English (when focused on pertinent methodologies)

 - ENG 676 Master’s Capstone Research (3 hours), taken in the final semester.
-The master's capstone project should be on a topic that draws from scholarship in the area of rhetoric and composition or that is of clear relevance in the field.
+The capstone project should be on a topic that draws from scholarship in the area of rhetoric and composition or that is of clear relevance in the field.
 It should be conceived to address a specific audience and designed for a specific situation; thus, it could be composed as an article targeting a specific journal or conference; a curriculum plan or teaching materials for a particular instructional agenda; an online resource fulfilling a well defined need; etc. The master's project should be developed in consultation with faculty in rhetoric and composition and must be approved by the advisor for the concentration.

-Literature Electives (6 credits)
+Distribution Requirements (6 credits)

 Open Electives (6 credits)

 - 2 electives selected in consultation with the concentration advisor.
 These courses may be from rhetoric and composition, linguistics, literature, digital humanities or other areas within the English Department, or, when appropriate to meet particular goals, from the Department of Communication, Foreign Languages, History, Psychology, the College of Education, or other fields.